molloy-lab/ck-phylo-workshop/day1/activityA.md

 C = (((notPer,eudEle),(tinGut,cryCin)),anoDid)
 ```

-To compute the probability of these topologies under the MSC model species tree, do the following.
+To compute the probability of these topologies given the MSC model species tree, do the following.
 1. Create a NEXUS file (e.g. `compute_loglk.nex`)

 2. Copy the text below into the file